IBM/integrity-enforcer/docs/ACM/README_DISABLE_IV_PROTECTION_ACM_ENV.md

     ```
 2. Commit the update `policy-integrity.yaml` file to the `policy-collection` GitHub repository.

-      The following example shows how to commit the updated policy file to the forked`policy-collection` GitHub repository.

-       ```
-       $ cd policy-collection
-       $ git status
-       $ git add -u
-       $ git commit -m "Policy Integrity is updated - removing Integrity Verifier operator from ACM managed clusters"
-       $ git push origin master
-       ```

     ACM hub cluster will sync the updated `policy-integrity` from GitHub repository to the ACM managed cluster(s).
 This will trigger removing Integrity Verifier operator from an ACM managed cluster(s).

-    Note that this will action will also remove secret resource with verification key setup in [doc](README_SETUP_KEY_RING_ACM_ENV.md).
+    Note that this will also remove secret resource with verification key setup in [doc](README_SETUP_KEY_RING_ACM_ENV.md).
 If you would need to reenable Integrity Verifier Protection to an ACM managed cluster, follow the [doc](README_SETUP_KEY_RING_ACM_ENV.md) to setup the verification key in an ACM managed cluster(s)

     Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
 Compliance status of `policy-integrity` means that `policy-integrity` is updated in an ACM managed cluster(s) and Integrity Verifier operator is removed from an ACM managed cluster(s).

 ## Steps for removing `policy-integrity` from an ACM managed cluster(s)

-- Step 1: disable Integrity Verifier protection in an ACM managed cluster(s)
+- Step 1: Disable Integrity Verifier protection in an ACM managed cluster(s)

-- Step 2: remove Integrity Verifier operator from an ACM managed cluster(s)
+- Step 2: Remove Integrity Verifier operator from an ACM managed cluster(s)

 - Step 3: Follow the following steps to remove `policy-integrity` from an ACM managed cluster(s) after disabling Integrity Protection and removing Integrity Verifier operator from an ACM managed cluster(s)